-- Geographic information is general, not by country, terms are carefully used (present, recorded, established etc). - Latin name for the pest is used and include author(s) after the first occurrence of the name of the pest only. - Latin names for hosts are used, italic on or below species level, higher ranks roman. - All general information on the pest (biology, hosts, etc) is grouped in this section exclusively, max.
+- Geographic information is general, not by country, terms are carefully used (present, recorded, established etc). - Latin name for the pest is used and includes author(s) only after the first occurrence of the name of the pest. - Latin names for hosts are used, italic on or below species level, higher ranks roman.
+Common names are included in parentheses after the latin name. - All general information on the pest (biology, hosts, etc) is grouped in this section exclusively, max.
 1 page.
-References to datasheets are included, no details on epidemiology or disease management. - Subjective terms (e.g. (significant) economic impact) are avoided.
+References to datasheets are included, but no details on epidemiology or disease management. - Subjective terms (e.g. (significant) economic impact) are avoided.